mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 CCPP-Compliant Physics Parameterizations
 ****************************************

-The rules for a scheme to be considered CCPP-compliant are summarized in this section.
-It should be noted that making a scheme CCPP-compliant is a necessary but not guaranteed step for the acceptance of the scheme in the pool of supported CCPP Physics.
+The rules for a :term:`scheme` to be considered :term:`CCPP`-compliant are summarized in this section.
+It should be noted that making a scheme CCPP-compliant is a necessary but not guaranteed step for the acceptance of the scheme in the pool of supported :term:`CCPP Physics`.
 Acceptance is dependent on scientific innovation, demonstrated value, and compliance with the rules described below.
 The criteria for acceptance of a scheme into the CCPP is under development.

-It is recommended that parameterizations be comprised of the smallest units that will be used independently.
+It is recommended that :term:`parameterization`\ s be comprised of the smallest units that will be used independently.
-For example, if a given set of deep and shallow convection schemes will always be called together and in a pre-established order, it is acceptable to group them within a single scheme.
+For example, if a given :term:`set` of deep and shallow convection schemes will always be called together and in a pre-established order, it is acceptable to group them within a single scheme.
 However, if one envisions that the deep and shallow convection schemes may someday operate independently, it is recommended to code two separate schemes to allow more flexibility.